Impala

 To get a handy wrangled version of DESCRIBE FORMATTED

-use the metadata
+use the describe_formatted

 method.

-Return results of DESCRIBE FORMATTED
+Retrieve the results of a DESCRIBE FORMATTED

->>> meta = t.metadata()
+>>> meta = t.describe_formatted('functional_alltypes', database='ibis_testing')

 >>> meta